Edinburgh: Day 4

 Rosslyn Chapel

 One of the things that makes Rosslyn Chapel so unique is its air of mystery.
 Thanks to Dan Brown's The Da Vinci Code, it's now famous as a possible hiding place for the Holy Grail.
-And while we can't promise you'll find the Grail, the sealed crypt beneath the chapel certainly sparks the imagination!
+They didn’t promise you'd find the Grail, but the sealed crypt beneath the chapel certainly sparked the imagination!

 Pentland Hike